David H. Webber

 This course offers an introduction to federal securities regulation under the Securities Act of 1933 and the Securities Exchange Act of 1934.
 We will examine how the securities laws shape the process by which companies raise capital through IPOs, public offerings, and private placements.
 We will also focus on the mandatory disclosure regime for publicly traded companies and the related topics of securities fraud, insider trading, market manipulation, and shareholder voting.
 We will study core concepts such as the definition of a security and materiality.
 Finally, we will spend significant time examining the role of the SEC and private shareholder litigation in policing the securities laws.
-PREREQUISITE/COREQUISITE: Corporations is a corequisite.
-GRADING NOTICE: This course does not offer the CR/NC/H option.SPRG 2016: LAW JD 883 A1 , Jan 12th to Apr 19th 2016
+COREQUISITE: Corporations.SPRG 2022: LAW JD 883 A1 , Jan 25th to Apr 21st 2022

 In the Media

-David Webber quoted in International Business Times. read more
+David Webber is quoted in Bloomberg. read more